Nightshade foods

 What are nightshades?

-Why are nightshade vegetables not suitable for everyone?
+Why nightshade vegetables might not be suitable for everyone?

-Some people who suffer from inflammatory diseases (arthritis, inflammatory bowel disease, etc.) notice that eating these vegetables worsens their inflammatory symptoms – joint pain, redness, swelling or causes nausea or indigestion.
+There is some anecdotal evidence that people who suffer from inflammatory diseases (RA or osteoarthritis, inflammatory bowel disease, etc.) notice that eating these vegetables worsens their inflammatory symptoms – joint pain, redness, swelling or causes nausea or indigestion.
 Some react to all nightshades, some – just to one or two types.

 It happens because these people are sensitive to specific compounds, called alkaloids.
 Plants produce alkaloids to protect themselves from insects.
 The main alkaloid in the nightshades is solanine.